MonoidMusician/blog/sources/comprehensive_errors.md

 ### Implementation/Framework

-Okay, so what is this mysterious `StateT` replacement I've been hinting at?
+Okay, so what is this mysterious `StateT`{.purescript} replacement I've been hinting at?

 Well, there's a couple choices.
-But the simplest choice is literally just `MaybeT (WriterT w)`.
+But the simplest choice is literally just `MaybeT (WriterT w)`{.purescript}.
 Tada!
-QED.
+[QED]{t=}.
 We're all done here.

 Just kidding.

-We will see why it is possible in a short bit, but there are two problems with using `MaybeT (WriterT w)`: it obscures a bit of what's really happening, and it allows the state where no error has occurred but no result was produced either.
+We will see why it is possible in a short bit, but there are two problems with using `MaybeT (WriterT w)`{.purescript}: it obscures a bit of what's really happening, and it allows the state where no error has occurred but no result was produced either.
 In practical terms this is not a big deal, just generate a “no error occurred” error, but it seems suboptimal.

 The general idea is sound, though: we want to accumulate some state, and if there's some error state then we can forgo returning a result.

-The next option is to split the state into “good” state `m` and error state `o`.
+The next option is to split the state into “good” state `m`{.purescript} and error state `o`{.purescript}.
 The main problem is that error state may come mixed with good state.

 #### Monoid-ish State

-How it's work out is that the overall state `w` is a monoid, and then we have two subsets of “good” and “error” states (`m` and `o`) which are complementary in some sense.
+How it's work out is that the overall state `w`{.purescript} is a monoid, and then we have two subsets of “good” and “error” states (`m`{.purescript} and `o`{.purescript}) which are complementary in some sense.

 Since the overall state is a monoid, it means we **always know how to combine two states**.
 Which might be a surprise – don't we expect combining states to fail?
 And the answer is yes, totally – but we'll **still keep track of the error state wrapped up in the monoid**!
 But we expect that the good state contains the identity element (always want to start off on good footing), and complementarily we expect that error states are closed under the semigroup operation: combining error states shouldn't take us back to the land of goodness.
 However, they aren't completely separated: an error state with a good state may be a mixed state, where some of the good state survives and some of the error state infects the good state still.
 Nevertheless, adding good state to an error state shouldn't make the error state disappear.